astrofrog/astropy-APEs/APE10.rst

     v3.0 - LTS - December 2019 (supported with bug fixes for two years)

 This would allow more time for the PyPI limitations mentioned above to be resolved and more time for developers to make the transition to Python 3.
-However, if we actually want users to virtually all be using Python 3 by 2020, then it does not make sense to delay the proposed release plan in this way, since the developers and infrastructure need to be ready for Python 3-only releases before the users are.
+On the other hand, if we actually want users to virtually all be using Python 3 by 2020, then it does not make sense to delay the proposed release plan in this way, since the developers and infrastructure need to be ready for Python 3-only releases before the users are.

 Decision rationale